wwood/hpc_scripts/README.md

   --debug               output debug information --quiet               only output errors
-  -t CPUS, --cpus CPUS  Number of CPUs to queue job with [default: 1] -m MEM, --mem MEM, --ram MEM
+  -t CPUS, --cpus CPUS  Number of CPUs to queue job with [default: 1] -g GPU, --gpu GPU     Number of GPUs to use [default: 0] -m MEM, --mem MEM, --ram MEM
                         GB of RAM to ask for [default: 4*num_cpus] --directive DIRECTIVE